TanujaKanekar/My-Python-NOTES/README.md

 # My-Python-NOTES

+Hey Everyone,

-I have collected this python notes from https://www.programiz.com/python-programming/first-program and written in my jupyter notebook for my reference.To brush my python skills as and when required.
+I have collected this python notes from https://www.programiz.com/python-programming/first-program and made a notes of it in my jupyter notebook for my reference to study.

-Hope this might help others too.
+Hoping this might help others too.